jloconnell/smart_classifier_phenocam/README.md

 classifier outperformed previous approaches (i.e. indices based on average color content within ROIs) and reduced variance in phenology index time-series.
 It can be readily adapted for other applications.

-You can find a reproducible example to download and run these scripts over on my website: http://conservationecology.weebly.com/projects.html
+You can find a reproducible example to download and run these scripts at the lab website: https://www.landscapemodeling.net/research.html